Unordered notes from a c++ course; mainly to provide one page to quickly search for snippets.

 using ReturnType = std::map<int, std::string>;

-• with auto you have one line less; changes are “automatically” propagated (but then again, at one point you probably want to call functions with a specific type and if this does not matches -> error)
+you have one line less; changes are “automatically” propagated (but then again, at one point you probably want to call functions with a specific type and if this does not matches -> error) using

 static auto sum(float f1, float f2) {